LBBNetwork/VCF400/README.md

  Licensed under the Pirate License, see LICENSE.TXT for more details

+ Beta 1 now out!
+See /SAVF for files

 Source Layout:

 * QDDSSRC: 	This library contains the data description spec for the voting database, guestbook database, LEARN/400 strings, and misc settings